kube-burner/kube-burner/docs/measurements/index.md

 This measurement can be used to collect Golang profiling information from processes running in the cluster.
 To do so, kube-burner connects to pods labeled with `labelSelector` and running in `namespace`.
 This measurement uses an implementation similar to `kubectl exec`, and as soon as it connects to one pod it executes the command `curl <pprofURL>` to get the pprof data.
 Profiling information is collected when the measurement starts and stops, but it's possible to collect it in a regular basis by setting the parameter `pprofInterval`.
 The collected pprof files are downloaded from the pods to the local directory configured by the parameter `pprofDirectory`, by default is `pprof`.

+Each `pprofTarget` accepts an optional `replicas` field that limits how many matching instances are collected.
+The default is `0`, which means collect from all matching pods (or DaemonSet pods for node targets).

 As some components require authentication to get profiling information, `kube-burner` provides two different modalities to address it:

 - **Bearer token authentication**: This modality is configured by the variable `bearerToken`, which holds a valid Bearer token that will be used by cURL to get pprof data.
 This method is usually valid with kube-apiserver and kube-controller-managers components